Zeppelin: 1916

 L 32 was piloted by Oberleutnant Werner Peterson of the Naval Airship Service, who had only taken command of L 32 in August 1916.
-L 32 approached from the south, crossing the English Channel close to Dungeness light house, passing Tunbridge Wells at 12:10 and dropping bombs on Sevenoaks and Swanley before crossing over Purfleet.
+L 32 approached from the south, crossing the English Channel close to Dungeness lighthouse, passing Tunbridge Wells at 12:10 and dropping bombs on Sevenoaks and Swanley before crossing over Purfleet.
 After receiving heavy gunfire and encountering a multitude of anti-aircraft search lights over London, Peterson decided to head up the Essex coast from Tilbury and abort the mission.
-Water ballast was dropped to gain altitude and L 32 climbed to 13,000 feet.
-Shortly afterwards at 12:45 L 32 was spotted by 2nd Lieutenant Frederick Sowrey of the Royal Flying Corps, who had taken off from nearby RAF Hornchurch (known at the time as Sutton's Farm).
-As Sowrey approached he fired three drums of ammunition into the hull of L 32, including the latest Bock & Pomeroy incendiary rounds.
+Water ballast was dropped to gain altitude, and L 32 climbed to 13,000 feet.
+Shortly afterwards, at 12:45 L 32 was spotted by 2nd Lieutenant Frederick Sowrey of the Royal Flying Corps, who had taken off from nearby RAF Hornchurch (known at the time as Sutton's Farm).
+As Sowrey approached, he fired three drums of ammunition into the hull of L 32, including the latest Bock & Pomeroy incendiary rounds.
 L 32, according to witness accounts, violently turned and lost altitude, burning from both ends and along its back.
 The airship narrowly missed Billericay High Street as it passed over, one witness saying the windows to her home rattled and the Zeppelin sounded like a hissing freight train.
-L 32 continued down Hill side and came down at Snail's Hall Farm off Green Farm Lane in Great Burstead, crashing at 01:30 on farm land; the 650-foot-long airship struck a large oak tree.
+L 32 continued down Hillside and came down at Snail's Hall Farm off Green Farm Lane in Great Burstead, crashing at 01:30 on farm land; the 650-foot-long airship struck a large oak tree.

-The entire 22 crew were killed.
+The entire 22 crew was killed.
 Two crew members jumped rather than be burned (one was said to be Werner Peterson).
-The crew's bodies were kept in a barn nearby until the 27th September when the Royal Flying Corps transported them to nearby Great Burstead Church.
+The crew's bodies were kept in a barn nearby until 27 September, when the Royal Flying Corps transported them to nearby Great Burstead Church.
 They were interred there until 1966, when they were reinterred at the German Military Cemetery in Cannock Chase.
-Attending the scene of the crash site were the Royal Naval Intelligence, who recovered the latest secret code book which was found within the gondola of the crashed L32.
+Attending the scene of the crash site were the Royal Naval Intelligence, who recovered the latest secret code book, which was found within the gondola of the crashed L32.

 L 33 dropped a few incendiaries over Upminster and Bromley-by-Bow, where it was hit by an anti-aircraft shell, despite being at an altitude of 13000 ft.
-As it headed towards Chelmsford it began to lose height and came down close to Little Wigborough.
+As it headed towards Chelmsford, it began to lose height and came down close to Little Wigborough.

 The airship was set alight by its crew, but inspection of the wreckage provided the British with much information about the construction of Zeppelins, which was used in the design of the British R33-class airships.